isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-custom.md

+---
+title: Custom
+description: Learn how to use Custom output preset
+---

 # Custom {#id205BEF00PX0}

 The Custom output presets are available for custom DITA-OT plug-ins.
 You can create a custom DITA-OT output preset to publish output using your custom DITA-OT plug-in.